 Apply a Topical Antibiotic Ointment

-Applying a topical antibiotic ointment recommended by a dermatologist can be a great way to help heal the infected area (OTCs like Neosporin can cause an allergy, so it confuses the presentation of an infection vs. allergy).
+Applying a topical antibiotic ointment recommended by a dermatologist can be a great way to help heal the infected area.
 After cleaning, gently pat the area dry and pat a small amount of the ointment over the infected area.

 Apply a Warm Water Compress